 Vegan Stroganoff Variations

-This vegan stroganoff recipe is flexible so feel free to change the ingredients around.
+This vegan beef stroganoff recipe is flexible so feel free to change the ingredients around.
 Here are some ideas:

 - Add mushrooms — Vegan mushroom stroganoff is a favorite variation.
 To do this, add the mushrooms to the skillet with the onions and cook them until they’re browned.
 I prefer using baby Bella mushrooms, but just about any mushroom will work.